jup-ag/space-station/blog/2023-10-23-jupiter-planetary-developer-week/index.md

 A great routing engine is crucial for DeFi in many ways:

-#### Efficient Trade Execution
+- #### Efficient Trade Execution
 DeFi platforms involve complex trading strategies and require the ability to execute transactions across multiple liquidity sources.
 A routing engine optimizes the path and execution of trades, ensuring that users obtain the best possible prices while minimizing transaction costs.

-#### Liquidity and Market Depth
+- #### Liquidity and Market Depth
 Liquidations require single transactions for large amounts to be as efficient as possible.
 A routing engine helps identify the most liquid markets, ensuring that traders can execute orders of various sizes without causing significant price slippage.

-#### Opportunities for New DEXs
+- #### Opportunities for New DEXs
 New DEXs need a fair chance to be leveraged for volume as the more established ones.
 Jupiter allows these newcomers to compete on a level playing field with established DEXs, providing them with opportunities to attract trading volume and liquidity.

-We look forward to continuously push the limits of Solana and letting the world know how powerful defi can get!
+We look forward to continuously pushing the limits of Solana and letting the world know how powerful defi can get!

 ### Shared Intermediate Token Accounts For Integration Simplification and Cost Savings
 The idea of Shared Intermediate Token Accounts came about because there was an increasing number of intermediate token accounts to be created in order for a swap to be successful, which increased integration complexity and cost for users that needed to be addressed.

 Previously:
 - Integrators needed to create every single intermediate token account before integrating and obtaining quote routes, to make sure that the swaps were executed without any disruption.
 Any token accounts that were missed out would lead to swap errors.

-- Also, as there is a size cap for transactions, there was a maximum number of token accounts we could add to transactions, limiting the types of transaction integrators could call.

 - In Solana, an account rent fee is incurred for every Solana account to store data on the blockchain.
 With a large number of intermediate token accounts to be created per protocol, users incur a sizable amount of rent.